puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 * Route orchestration messages through its ActiveMQ server.
 * Issue valid orchestration commands (from an administrator logged in as the `peadmin` user).

-**Note: By default, the puppet master will check for the availability of updates whenever the `pe-httpd` service restarts.** In order to retrieve the correct update information, the master will pass some basic, anonymous information to Puppet Labs' servers.
+**Note: By default, the puppet master will check for the availability of updates whenever the `pe-httpd` service restarts**.
+In order to retrieve the correct update information, the master will pass some basic, anonymous information to Puppet Labs' servers.
 This behavior can be disabled if need be.
 The details on what is collected and how to disable upgrade checking can be found in the [answer file reference](./install_answer_file_reference.html#puppet-master-answers).
 If an update is available, a message alert you.

 ### The Database Support Role
 This role provides required database support for PuppetDB and the console: